 7. Explain how the proposed development is in line with the intention/purpose of the relevant zones as defined in the ICMA.

-N/A 8.
-Explain whether the screening report has changed from the one submitted together with the application form.
-The screening report must be attached as Appendix I. No. The Screening Report (and motivation of specialist reports) are attached as Appendix I. 9.
-Explain how the proposed development will optimise vacant land available within an urban area.
-The pro The proposed site is located outside an urban area.
+8. Explain whether the screening report has changed from the one submitted together with the application form.
+The screening report must be attached as Appendix I.

+No. The Screening Report (and motivation of specialist reports) are attached as Appendix I.

+9. Explain how the proposed development will optimise vacant land available within an urban area.

+The proposed site is located outside an urban area.

 10. Explain how the proposed development will optimise the use of existing resources and infrastructure.

 The proposed project will incorporate the existing Zwartfontein Dam (as this project is for the enlargement of the existing Zwartfontein Dam).
 This will reduce impacts associated with a new dam development.
 The proposed project will enable adequate supply of irrigation water for existing agricultural activities on the property.

-11. Explain whether the necessary services are available and whether the local authority has confirmed sufficient, spare, unallocated service capacity.
+Explain whether the necessary services are available and whether the local authority has confirmed sufficient, spare, unallocated service capacity.
 (Confirmation of all services must be included in Appendix E16).
-Necess water u section spare, unallocated service capacity.
-(Confirmation of all services must be included in Appendix E16).

 Necessary services are available.
 There is no need to apply for a new water use license for the taking of water due to existing water use right.
 Mr Francois Joubert from Schoeman en Vennote has initiated the eWULAA for other activities that trigger section 21 of the National Water Act, namely:

-- S21 (b) Storing of water - S21 (c) Impeding or diverting the flow of the water course - S21 (i) Altering the bed, bank, course or characteristic of a watercourse
+- \$21 (b) Storing of water - S21 (c) Impeding or diverting the flow of the water course - S21 (i) Altering the bed, bank, course or characteristic of a watercourse